Grants/Scholarships

 Professional Development Grant

-This grant is intended for undocumented scholars to use to offset the cost of conference attendance, professional development opportunities, and other academic or experiential learning opportunities requiring travel, conference fees, membership fees, etc. for eligible students.
+This grant is intended for scholars to use to offset the cost of conference attendance, professional development opportunities, and other academic or experiential learning opportunities requiring travel, conference fees, membership fees, etc. for eligible students.

 Examples of professional development opportunities